edap/PalmGenerator/README.md

 ![example](example.png)

 ## Online Editor
-If you want to generate your palm playing around with the parameters, you can try the [Palm Generator Online Editor]()
+If you want to generate your palm playing around with the parameters, try the [Palm Generator Online Editor]()